QuackenbushLab/FENRIR/README.md

 In the very least, the main directory should contain the following and look something like this:

-- Programs.sh: the script responsible for downloading all of the programs needed for this pipeline (with the exception of R libraries)
+- `Programs.sh`: the script responsible for downloading all of the programs needed for this pipeline (with the exception of R libraries)
-- FENRIR.sh: the overworld script in charge of executing all of the other scripts with exception to Programs.sh
+- `FENRIR.sh`: the overworld script in charge of executing all of the other scripts with exception to Programs.sh
-- FENRIR_Alignment.sh: the part of the pipeline responsible for the QC, trimming, aligning, and counting fragments
+- `FENRIR_Alignment.sh`: the part of the pipeline responsible for the QC, trimming, aligning, and counting fragments
-- FENRIR_R_packages.R: the R script reponsible for downloading all of the necessary R libraries
+- `FENRIR_R_packages.R`: the R script reponsible for downloading all of the necessary R libraries
-- FENRIR_Counts.R: merges the counts data into one matrix per alignment type (i.e. reference or pseudovirome), graphs the expression data, calculates coverage over the exogenous or endogenous viral genome, and graphs coverage over said viral genome.
+- `FENRIR_Counts.R`: merges the counts data into one matrix per alignment type (i.e. reference or pseudovirome), graphs the expression data, calculates coverage over the exogenous or endogenous viral genome, and graphs coverage over said viral genome.
-- FENRIR_BLAST_Prep.sh: extracts reads that map to a specified exogenous or endogenous virus and saves them into their own file for BLAST
+- `FENRIR_BLAST_Prep.sh`: extracts reads that map to a specified exogenous or endogenous virus and saves them into their own file for BLAST
 - Variables.txt: a text file containing all of the variables one wishes to change from the standard pipeline. **this must be checked and modified before running the pipeline to fit with ones experiment**
 - input: where all of the input .fastq files should be stored
 - ref: where all reference files (reference genome, pseudovirome, .gtfs, .beds, etc) should be stored